 This audio is powered by Spokn.

-Editor’s note: This is part of a series of articles based on Kellogg Executive Education webinars focused on COVID-19 and crisis management.
+Editor’s note: This is part of a series of articles based on Kellogg Executive Education webinars.

 When your company is hiring, do people focus on whether a candidate is a good “cultural fit” for the organization?

 If the answer is yes, you’re in good company.
-The vast majority of managers surveyed worldwide consider cultural fit to be one of the top priorities in hiring, explains Lauren Rivera, an associate professor of management and organizations at Kellogg.
+The vast majority of managers surveyed worldwide consider cultural fit to be one of the top priorities in hiring, explains Lauren Rivera, a professor of management and organizations at Kellogg.
 But, she explains, this is generally a bad instinct.

 “What you’re going to get is a copy of your existing employees,” she says.
 “In many instances, it is a form of discrimination.”

-Rivera discussed the perils of cultural fit, as well as how to improve hiring processes, during a recent webinar from Kellogg Executive Education.
+Rivera discussed the perils of cultural fit, as well as how to improve hiring processes, during a Kellogg Executive Education webinar.
 Her insights are based in part on her book, Pedigree: How Elite Students Get Elite Jobs.
 To research it, she interviewed 120 hiring decision-makers at elite financial, legal, and consulting firms.